geneial/geneial/README.md

     sudo apt-get install valgrind

-In addition, to plot the callgraph you may run
+In addition, to be able to plot the callgraph you may run

     sudo apt-get install python graphviz